wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 }
 ```

-The `keyup` event will fire for any key that is pressed, so we will add more logic to only listen for the keys we care about in the futrue.
+The `keyup` event will fire for any key that is pressed, so we will add more logic to only listen for the keys we care about in the future.

 Go down to our event listeners and add an event listener on the window.
 Listen for the `keyup` event and pass it the `handleKeyUp` function.